jcassarly/nrc_mazebot/README.md

         for each motor
             selected_motor_speed += speed_change

-causes robot to change direction. # some wheels will have an equivalent negative value # wheels with positive values speed up, # wheels with negative values slow down #
+Causes robot to change direction.
+Some wheels will have an equivalent negative value.
+Wheels with positive values speed up, wheels with negative values slow down

 ####Veer Away From Wall